Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

         }
 ```

-`OnAppControlReceived()` callback is the most important callback since it is responsible for data exchange between the service app and other applications:
+`OnAppControlReceived()` callback is the most important callback since it is responsible for data exchange between the service application and other applications:

 ```csharp
         protected override void OnAppControlReceived(AppControlReceivedEventArgs e)